 This is pretty important.
 It may not seem like it at first, but really think about this for a moment.
 We’re there all day and we’re your biggest source of memories of one of the most important chapters in your lives.
 So how do you know if I’m a good fit for you?

-My style is what the industry calls matte and a little moody at times which also includes lots of rich colours and softer shadows and light.
-It also involves a lot of broad direction to get you to a point that feels real and natural and relaxed, along with conversation starters and silly games.
+My editing style is what the industry calls matte and rich, and even a little moody at times which also includes lots of true colours, some softer shadows, and a slightly flat tone.
+My shooting style involves a lot of broad direction to get you to a point that feels real and natural and relaxed, along with conversation starters and silly games.
 My focus will always be on the real moments before I set aside time for dress photos and ring shots.
 I won’t be duplicating poses and styles you find online for your photos, because I’d rather you be you.
 And I won’t ask you to sacrifice your wedding day experience for photos.